Oxx Coffeeboxx Review

 - A few people felt that the cord could be a little longer

-- Probably not as suited to personal and home use
+- Probably not suited to personal and home use

 Oxx Coffeeboxx Consumer Reviews and Ratings

 Many of the consumer reviews for the Oxx Coffeeboxx are fair and well-deserved.
-Comments that expressed satisfaction (and delight) ranged from pleased at how sturdy this machine is, can handle anything, great stow and go functionality, do not have to spend a lot of time filling and refilling, fast heatup time and heatup again between brews and best of all, consumers were pleased that they did not have to worry about using proprietary K-Cups, and they could use their own refillable Kcups if desired.
+Comments that expressed satisfaction (and delight) ranged from pleased at how sturdy this machine is, can handle anything, great stow-and-go functionality, does not have to spend a lot of time filling and refilling, fast heat-up time and heating up again between brews and best of all, consumers were pleased that they did not have to worry about using proprietary K-Cups.
+They could use their own refillable Kcups if desired.

-Being able to strap it down with the anchor stainless steel tiedowns was a huge bonus especially when traveling long and bumpy roads.
-People could use it not just for coffee but for preparing certain foods requiring hot water as well.
-Seemed a lot of jet-setters couldn’t get enough of this thing, I might add-whether boating, camping, RVing or just having a coffeemaker that would function when the ones in motel rooms didn’t, it’s got its fair share of fans.
+Being able to strap it down with the anchor stainless steel tie-downs was a huge bonus, especially when travelling long and bumpy roads.
+People could use it not just for coffee but also for preparing certain foods requiring hot water.
+It seemed a lot of jet-setters couldn’t get enough of this thing; I might, add-whether boating, camping, RVing, or just having a coffeemaker that would function when the ones in motel rooms didn’t, it’s got its fair share of fans.

 Were there a few negatives?
-Of course….and to be fair and honest there were not that many when compared to the quantity of 4 and 5 star reviews.
-A few people felt like the power cord could be a little bit longer, but this was in the minority as this cord is nothing to sneeze at.
+Of course….and to be fair and honest, there were not many compared to the quantity of 4 and 5-star reviews.
+A few people felt like the power cord could be a little longer, but this was in the minority as this cord is nothing to sneeze at.

-And yes a few consumers had a negative experience with premature non-functioning or parts missing (I guess this is unavoidable no matter the product) but I am happy to report that the customer support was glad to step in and help them out.
+And yes, a few consumers had a negative experience with premature non-functioning or parts missing (I guess this is unavoidable no matter the product).
+Still, I am happy to report that customer support was glad to help them.

-However if my lifestyle included a lot of travel, adventure and being outdoors, I would not hesitate to pick this one up!
-So there you have it – this coffeemaker (whoops – box, right?) is probably going to be overkill if you are only needing a home or office friendly coffee brewer.
+However, if my lifestyle included a lot of travel, adventure and being outdoors, I would not hesitate to pick this one up!
+So there you have it – this coffeemaker (whoops – box, right?) will probably be overkill if you only need a home or office-friendly coffee brewer.

-But if a great proportion of your time is spent outside working, camping, traveling, what have you, I say run don’t walk, and get this!
-It is definitely going to have everything you need and then some.
+But if a significant proportion of your time is spent outside working, camping, travelling, what have you, I say run, don’t walk, and get this!
+It is going to have everything you need and then some.